readium/guided-navigation/README.md

 The full list of supported roles is available at: <https://readium.org/guided-navigation/roles>

-Roles can be used by reading applications to implement skippability (based on user preferences, some items could be skipped) and escapability (allowing users to escape from the current context, for example escaping from the content of a table to go back to the main text).
+Roles <strong class="rfc">should</strong> be used by reading applications to implement skippability (based on user preferences, some items could be skipped) and escapability (allowing users to escape from the current context, for example escaping from the content of a table to go back to the main text).

 ## Appendix A - JSON Schema